 How to assemble?

-- Fill a corn tortilla with cooked minced meat and top with all your favorite taco toppings like lettuce, avocado, Mexican cheese, jalapeños and cilantro.
+- Fill a corn tortilla with cooked minced meat and top with all your favorite toppings like lettuce, avocado, Mexican cheese, jalapeños and cilantro.

 - Fold and enjoy!